faraweilyas/faraweilyas/README.md

 - 🏢 Being the CTO at [techbarn](https://github.com/techbarn) helps me make a change in the workplace industry
 - 📚 I’m currently learning how to be a professional Enterprise Architect
-- 📡 I’m looking to making open source contributions
+- 📡 I’m looking forward to making open source contributions
 - 📩 How to reach me: faraweilyas@gmail.com

 Well i love to box so my favorite drink is Punch! 🍹 🤪 🥊